6PackOfRibs/Workshop/jahan_rosling.md

+## Response
-Hans Rosling had an example where for one country, there was great economic progress without also helping the people's quality of life, whereas
+Hans Rosling had an example where for one country, there was great economic progress without also helping the people's quality of life, whereas there was another country who started making a lot of economic progress following social progress.
+Rosling's point is that we tend to focus far too much on the economy and not enough on the people, when both are necessary for growth.
+His point with the example is that focusing on social change has a far greater effect than we tend to give it credit for.